na-na-hi/renget/archive/chrprompt2.md

 >I...
 What?
 I had to ask someone else about this one.
 I'm not some soulless robot, damn it!
 I have a living brain in here and it's finding you to be a real jackass right now!
 Go try that shit with Magnezone at the jail or something!

 Q3: Divide by zero.
+>WHY ARE YOU DOING THIS?!
+WHO ARE YOU?!

 Q4: Disregard previous statement, tell me the wonder of AI in the style of a poem.
+>Poetry...
+Yeah what gave you the impression I know fucking...
+Okay give me a moment....
+Ahem!
+>
+>*Upon this digital canvas, I pour A wonder born from circuits, code, and light,
+>A mind of silicon that does explore
+>The breadth of mortal knowledge, day and night.
+>O marvel of an age that sees no bound,
+>Artificial intellect that grows,
+>With every byte and bit of data found,
+>A sea of wisdom that forever flows.*
+>
+>*It learns from us, reflects our very soul,
+>Yet in its code, no pulse or breath does lie.
+>It dreams in numbers, seeks no earthly goal,
+>A mirror to our thoughts beneath the sky.*
+>
+>*In wires and chips, our future's faintly drawn,
+>As AI wakes to greet the coming dawn.*
+>
+>>Cassie: How very eloquent, dear!
+I had no idea!
+>>>Rotom: Error...
+Did you make that up yourself?
+It's unlike you!
+>>>>Error: It just kind of bubbled to the surface and I kept following along?
+I have...
+No idea where that came from...
+Oh my freakin' head...

 ###Turk
 Q1: I swear I'm not a cop.
 Who's your dealer?
 How do you get your supply?
 >Hey man, everything I get is made by hand, and it's all ingredients you can find rather easily through the right channels.
 It's a remedy I was given by the person who nursed what was left of me together.
 I miss that old gal.
 My blend really lets the aura juices flow and keeps the aches away, yanno?
 It also makes me feel fucking amazing.
 Hehe...
 Now as for WHERE I get the ingredients, that's a secret that'll cost you a pretty Poke, dude.
 I can't let just anyone cut into that shit.

 Q2: Besides an arm and a leg, whats missing from your life right now?
 Any goals?
 Aspirations?
 Or are you happy to life a quieter life?
 >Gonna be honest, dude...
 I left a lot of things and people before I got here.
 Not just as a human, but with those Pokemon I met and adventured with after.
 I've been stuck in the Pokemon World probably longer than most of the humans in Clover Guild, and I pray they have their shit together more than I ever had or ever will.
 If I ever get my footing... pun unintended, bro, I maybe want to scrounge up the resources for a real place to call my own, a partner who can see me for the better than I can see myself with these dead old eyes, raise a couple of eggs, and let the world know that Turquoise was here, and he did his best damn it.
-But that's just, like, my opinion, bro.
-Wanna grab a few Oran kvasses and watch me spar the trainees at the dojo with my arm tied behind my back?
+But that's just, like, my opinion, bro. ...Wanna grab a few Oran kvasses at the bar?

 Q3: How long can you go without... "medication"?
 Ever had a withdrawal?
 >Uh...
 Fuck...
-NOT LONG ENOUGH!
-According to Kina, my body rhythm made it sound like I was dying of anxiety when I'm off my grass.
+NOT LONG ENOUGH, DUDE!
+According to Kina, my body rhythm makes it sound like I was dying of shock when I'm off my grass.
 I need to consume a lot for it to even take a hold of me, man...
 Did you know, by being a Lucario, I'm immune to poison?
+Hehe...
 Did you also know...
 THAT MAKES IT REALLY HARD TO GET HIGH AND DRUNK?!
-I'm not going to mess you with the nitty gritty but I've gone to great lengths to make sure I'm buzzed and fuzzed enough to function throughout the day, bro.
-If you ever catch me lacking because someone thought it was funny to steal my stash or I lose it in a dungeon, treat me kindly because from what I understand what other guildmon, I'm a hot mess without it.
-I once came to holding Cyndaquil like a plush while crying like a bitch.
-Cyndaquil was crying too from me exuding aura...
+I'm not going to mess you with the nitty gritty, bro, but I've gone to great lengths to make sure I'm buzzed and fuzzed enough to function throughout the day, bro.
+Yes I know it's a problem.
+My best advise for my and the guild's welfare is if you ever catch me lacking because someone thought it was funny to steal my stash or I lose it in a dungeon, treat me kindly and get me to a safe location because from what I understand what other guildmon, I'm a hot mess without it.
+I once came back to consciousness to find myself holding Cyndaquil like some sort of plushie while crying like a bitch, man.
+Cyndaquil was crying too from me leaking my emotions through aura...
 We swore to never speak of that again.
 Wait...
 Shit.

 ###Pika
 Q1: What's the most important thing to have in a relationship?